SmileiPIC/Smilei/doc/Sphinx/Overview/material.rst

 ..
 READ THIS
    There is now a utility to add new entries to this list.
    Use the python script doc/doi2publications.py to generate entries from a DOI number, and paste them here
 ..
+[Schmitz2023]

+     B. Schmitz, D. Kreuter, and O. Boine-Frankenheim, `Modeling of a Liquid Leaf Target TNSA Experiment Using Particle-In-Cell Simulations and Deep Learning`, `Laser and Particle Beams, 2868112 (2023) <https://doi.org/10.1155/2023/2868112>`_

+..
 [Oudin2022]

     A. Oudin, A. Debayle, C. Ruyer, D. Benisti,